 - Thrill-seeking behaviors.

-- Downplaying the risk of using alcohol.
+- Downplaying the risk of drinking alcohol as a teenager.

 - Poverty and neighborhood violence are community risk factors for teen alcohol abuse disorder.

-Alcohol Across Gender Groups
+Teenage Alcohol Use Across Gender Groups

-Girls in Los Angeles who drink alcohol often begin drinking before 14 years of age, and those whose mothers have drinking problems are more likely to develop alcoholism.
+Teenage Girls in Los Angeles who drink alcohol often begin drinking before 14 years of age, and those whose mothers have drinking problems are more likely to develop teenage alcoholism.
 While boys are more likely to binge drink and incur alcohol-related offenses, girls more often drink to cope with negative emotions or family problems or due to peer pressure.
 Teen risk factors for alcoholism differ a bit between the 14- 16-year-old and 16- 18-year-old age groups, in that 16- 18-year-olds are less likely to drink in excess if they have a close relationship with their mothers.

 Societal risk factors for adolescent alcoholism include peer pressure and the portrayal of teen drinking in the media.
 For example, research shows that the Internet and advertising, including that on social media, promote drinking behaviors in teenagers.

-Alcohol poisoning is the potentially fatal result of drinking too much alcohol in a short period.
+Teenage Alcohol poisoning is the potentially fatal result of drinking too much alcohol in a short period.
 It slows down the body’s functions, potentially causing choking, coma, heart failure, and death.
 Treatment involves getting the person to the hospital immediately, so medical professionals can observe the patient, administer oxygen and fluids, and take other measures to prevent death.

-Other Risks of Teenage Drinking
+Other Risks of Drinking Alcohol as a Teenager

 Teens who drink are more likely to be sexually active and have unprotected sex.
 Resulting pregnancies and sexually transmitted diseases can change or even end lives.